dymodi/dymodi.github.io/Research/Beacon/Beacon-Real-Time-Arrival-Departure-Detection.md

 ## Bayesian Estimation on Rider's Arrival

-Since rider's position is dynamic and related to many POIs in real world, we can use the Bayesian estimation for the possiblity of rider's prescence in the around shops.
+Since the rider's position is dynamic and related to many POIs in real world, we can use the Bayesian estimation for the possiblity of rider's prescence in the around shops.

 Given the fast fading nature of BLE RSSI, it's diffcult to conclude that the rider is in or not in the shop, however, the signal strength does give us some information to measure the probablity  of rider in the shop.
 In this case, Bayesian updating would be a good choice to estimate the possiblity of rider's prescence in the shop.
 Historical information (in the short range) acts as prior while real-time information can be used to update the possibility.